DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   When necessary, the operation may be repeated by requeueing the original request block (either unchanged or with different parameters or data).

-  If the non-blocking I2C driver is not available (e.g. on controllers other than ATmega328, ATmega2560 and ATmega4809), the blocking I2C functions in the Wire library are automatically used instead, without any changes to the CS code.
+  If the non-blocking I2C driver is not available (e.g. on controllers other than ATmega328, ATmega2560 and ATmega4809), the blocking I2C functions in the Wire library are automatically used instead, without any changes to the Command Station code.

 - Turnouts: Totally revised Turnout class and TurnoutData struct layout for more optimal storage and layout.
   The struct is now optimised for access and for storage size.
 Further optimisation is possible by writing (and reading) only the number of bytes applicable to each turnout type, instead of the worst case turnout size.
-- HAL: IODevice::configure method originally passed supplied parameters to the specified pin handler without any way of checking that parameters are appropriate for the device (e.g. that a servo hasn’t been instructed to turn on an input pull-up).
+- HAL: IODevice::configure method originally passed supplied parameters to the specified pin handler without any way of checking that parameters are appropriate for the device (e.g. that a servo hasn't been instructed to turn on an input pull-up).
   Additional parameter has been added which identifies the function being performed, e.g. 1=Servo config, 2=Pullup on/off etc.
-  Thus, the device’s _configure method validates that the requested configuration function is supported, or rejects it.
+  Thus, the device's _configure method validates that the requested configuration function is supported, or rejects it.
 - HAL: Normally the Sensor class issues cyclic read request using IODevice::read() to poll digital input states for the current value and to detect changes.
 To potentially increase performance and response times where there are a lot of inputs to scan, but infrequent changes, a mechanism for optional callback notification has been added to the HAL IODevice class.
-Each input device driver may implement this capability or not, according to the programmer’s preference.
+Each input device driver may implement this capability or not, according to the programmer's preference.
 If the callback capability is implemented, then the Sensor class no longer needs to poll the device but, instead, registers a callback function which is invoked whenever the device driver detects a pin state change while acquiring the input data.
 The GPIOBase class has been modified to implement this behaviour, which is inherited by MCP23017, MCP23008 and PCF8574.
 [Note: Callback notification